The truth is this: we’ve all forgotten something once or twice.

 We have short-term memory loss and long-term memory loss.

-We have separate, distinct neurobiological stores of each of these types of memory.
+We have separate, distinct neurobiological stores of these types of memory.

 Short-term memory is for previously unencountered information (1).